 Board of Directors Agenda and Minutes

-Regular Board of Directors’ meetings are held the fourth Monday of each month at 1:00 PM in the Board of Supervisor's chambers at 168 W. Alisal, Salinas,CA, unless otherwise noticed.
+Regular Board of Directors’ meetings are held the third Monday of each month at 1:00 PM in the Board of Supervisor's chambers at 168 W. Alisal, Salinas,CA, unless otherwise noticed.

 BOD Committee Agenda and Minutes

 Committee meetings are held monthly in the Water Resources Agency Board Room as follows:

 First Wednesday @ 8:30 AM

 2017 Regular Board of Directors and Committee Meeting Schedule